kanikapant/REPL/README.md

-# Cryptowatch Golang Hiring Test: K/V REPL with nested transactions

-Thank you for applying to work on Cryptowatch at Kraken!

-We'd like the opportunity to see how you write code and solve problems, so we created this little challenge.

-We don't limit the time you spend on the solution, you're free to spend as much as you want.
-Quality-wise, consider it a real task (albeit a little toyish) given to you by your manager.

 ## The Goal

 In this exercise we ask you to write a command line REPL (read-eval-print loop) that drives a simple in-memory key/value storage system.
 This system should also allow for nested transactions.
 A transaction can then be committed or aborted.